se-panfilov/bdate/README.md

 bDate Datepicker **didn't** count any date on client side, it **works only with provided (json) data**.

 ##But why?
-There is many reasons.
+There are many reasons.
 Mostly because sometimes you may want to set available ranges of dates from the backend.
 For example: you may set only aug and sept of 2014, and jan of 2015.
 There is do nothing with timezones - server say what is today and etc.

 #Installation